Pricing professionals: All You need To Know About Hiring Pricing Candidates 🧔 🧍

 8 key points to remember when assessing pricing professionals

-It’s very difficult to convince a candidate that they are joining a ‘great’ company that really ‘cares’ about their people when the recruitment experience is long, drawn out and lacking any level of empathy and/or insight into pricing options and the candidate experience.
+It’s very difficult to convince a candidate that they’re joining a ‘great’ company that really ‘cares’ about their people when the recruitment experience is long, drawn-out and lacking any level of empathy and/or insight into pricing options and the candidate experience.

 If you do not like the role or your past interview performance, I recommend that you try the following interview techniques:

-- Being well prepared in advance of the interview (key to feeling comfortable and in control of your responses)
+- Being well prepared in advance of the interview (key to feeling comfortable and in control of your responses).

-- Actively listening to the interviewer
+- Actively listening to the interviewer.

-- Articulating and adapting your personal value proposition for the listener (just like you do for your customers and stakeholders)
+- Articulating and adapting your personal value proposition for the listener (just like you do for your customers and stakeholders).